We are a global federation working to protect and care for children who have lost parental care, or at risk of losing it.

-The first SOS Children’s Village was founded by Hermann Gmeiner in Tyrol, Austria, in 1949.
+The first SOS Children’s Village was founded by Hermann Gmeiner in Imst, Austria, in 1949.
 As a child welfare worker, Gmeiner saw how children orphaned as a result of World War II suffered.
-He was committed to helping them by building loving families and supportive communities.
+He was committed to helping them by building loving families and supportive communities for them.
 Learn more about Hermann Gmeiner’s life and work.